stateoftheartai/sotaai/docs/sotaai/cv/abstractions.md

 # Standardizing CV through abstractions

-## Datasets
+## Standardized datasets attributes and methods

+- `raw`: variable to hold the raw dataset object from the chosen source library.

+- `name`: string with the name of the dataset.

+- `source`: string with the name of the source library for this dataset.

+- `data_type`: string indicating the type of data contained in the dataset, i.e., either `image` or `video`.

+- `split_name`: string indicating with the name of the corresponding dataset's split.

+- `tasks`: array of strings with the name of the supported tasks.

+- `size`: int with the size of the split (number of elements inside the split).

+- `shape`: a tuple holding the shape of the split's data in the format (width, height, num of channels).

+- For image classification or detection tasks:

+  - `classes`: array with the number of classes.

+  - `classes_names`: array with the corresponding names of classes.

+- For segmentation tasks:

+  - `pixel_types`: array with the number of pixel types

+  - `pixel_types_names`: array with the corresponding names of pixel types

+- For image captioning tasks:

+  - `captions`: array with captions?

+- For visual question answering tasks:

+  - `annotations`: array with annotations?

+  - `vocab`: array with vocabulary?

 ## Standardized model attributes and methods

 Public:

-- raw: variable to hold the raw model object from the chosen source library.
+- `raw`: variable to hold the raw model object from the chosen source library.

-- name: string with the name of the variable.
+- `name`: string with the name of the model.

-- source: string with the name of the source library for this model.
+- `source`: string with the name of the source library for this model.

-- input\_type: string indicating the type of data being handled, i.e., either `image` or `video`.
+- `data_type`: string indicating the type of data being handled, i.e., either `image` or `video`.

-- min\_size: `int` with the minimum size of image that a model accepts.
+- `min_size`: `int` with the minimum size of image that a model accepts.

-- num\_channels: int to indicate either a grayscale data type (`1`), or a color data type (`3`).
+- `num_channels`: int to indicate either a grayscale data type (`1`), or a color data type (`3`).

 - Model parameters:

-  - num\_layers: `int` with the number of layers
+  - `num_layers`: `int` with the number of layers
-  - num\_params: `int` with the number of parameters
+  - `num_params`: `int` with the number of parameters

 - Data for interfacing with the front-end and producing the data packet to be sent:

-  - associated\_datasets: ?
+  - `associated_datasets`: ?
-  - paper: ?
+  - `paper`: ?

 - `__call__(self, input_data)`: a method to process a dataset sample, producing an output of type `???` (model/network structure dependent?).
 This is in order to be able to do: